ALZHEIMER'S TREATMENTS:

 • Supporting safety and daily function

 Cognitive decline rarely occurs in isolation.
-Brain health is closely connected to:

 • Metabolic health and blood sugar balance